 How to Fill Out Form SSA-3373—Function Report (Activities of Daily Living)

 Most applicants do not precisely meet a listed disability with the Social Security Administration (SSA).
 If your medical condition does not meet a listing, then the SSA will need more information from you, including how your disability affects your everyday life.
-That is the purpose of Form SSA-3373, which is also known as the Functional Report.
+That is the purpose of Form SSA-3373, which is also known as the Adult Functional Report.

 Why This Form is Important to Your Disability Claim